Battle of Rorke's Drift: Distinguished Conduct Medal

+Memorial

+A memorial was erected on the site shortly after relief.
+A cemetery was also established where the bodies of the dead were buried.

+The battlefield, Rorke's Drift Battlefield, Dundee Area, KwaZulu Natal, is a tourist attraction with set hours and guides.
+It is located off gravel-surfaced R68 from Dundee to Nqutu and the gravel-surfaced R33 from Dundee to Pomeroy.
+The site is located northeast of Ladysmith and south of Nqutu, Umzinyathi District Municipality, KwaZulu-Natal.

 Depictions and dramatisations

 The events surrounding the assault on Rorke's Drift were first dramatised by military painters, notably Elizabeth Butler (in The Defence of Rorke's Drift (1880)) and Alphonse de Neuville (also titled The Defence of Rorke's Drift (1880)).
-Their work was vastly popular in their day among the citizens of the British empire.
+Their work was very popular in their day among the citizens of the British empire.

 H. Rider Haggard's true account, "The Tale of Isandhlwana and Rorke's Drift", published in Andrew Lang's True Story Book (1894), names many important figures but omits Surgeon Reynolds, who played a crucial role in the defence.

 In 1914, a touring English Northern Union rugby league team defeated Australia 14–6 to win the Ashes in the final test match.
 Depleted by injuries and fielding only ten men for much of the second half, the English outclassed and outfought the Australians in what quickly became known as the "Rorke's Drift Test".

+The Swedish power metal band Sabaton composed the song Rorke's Drift based on these events.

 The Edison Company made a two-reel silent film titled Rorke's Drift (1914) starring Richard Tucker.

 The film Zulu (1964), produced by Stanley Baker, portrays the Battle of Rorke's Drift.
 The film received generally positive reviews from the critics.
-Some details of the film's account are, however, historically inaccurate (for example, in the movie the regiment is called the South Wales Borderers, but the unit was not in fact called that until two years after the battle, although the regiment had been based at Brecon in South Wales since 1873).
-While most of the men of the 1st Battalion, 24th Regiment of Foot (1/24) were recruited from the industrial towns and agricultural classes of England, principally from Birmingham and adjacent southwest counties, only 10 soldiers of the 1/24 that fought in the battle were Welsh.
+Some details of the film's account are wrong (in the movie the regiment is called the South Wales Borderers, but the unit was not called that until two years after the battle, although the regiment had been based at Brecon in South Wales since 1873).
+While most of the men of the 1st Battalion, 24th Regiment of Foot (1/24) were recruited from the industrial towns and agricultural workers of England, principally from Birmingham and adjacent southwest counties, only 10 soldiers of the 1/24 that fought in the battle were Welsh.
 Many of the soldiers of the junior battalion, the 2/24, were Welshmen.
-Of the 122 soldiers of the 24th Regiment present at the Battle of Rorke's Drift, 49 are known to have been of English nationality, 32 were Welsh, 16 were Irish, one was a Scot, and three were born overseas.
+Of the 122 soldiers of the 24th Regiment present at the Battle of Rorke's Drift, 49 are known to have been English, 32 were Welsh, 16 were Irish, one was a Scot, and three were born overseas.
 The nationalities of the remaining 21 are unknown.

-Swedish power metal band Sabaton wrote the song "Rorke's Drift" about the battle for their 2016 album The Last Stand.

-The solitaire tabletop war-game Zulus on the Ramparts!: The Battle of Rorke's Drift, 22–23 January 1879 is based on the event.